wmlive/ultrabay-scripts/README.md

 # ultrabay-scripts
-## Management of ThinkPad UltraBay devices and batteries
+## Scripts to manage ThinkPad UltraBay devices

 Scripts to safely dock and undock UltraBay devices of ThinkPads via udev rules.
 Also includes a script to switch discharge order to first drain the main